-Foreigners who come to Indonesia to work are required to obtain a work permit in order to work legally.
-It is also mandatory for these individuals to apply for a limited stay permit (VITAS) as well as the Electronic limited stay permit (ITAS) from the Indonesian Immigration before commencing work.
+Foreigners who come to Indonesia to work must obtain a work permit to work legally.
+It is also mandatory for these individuals to apply for a limited stay permit (VITAS) as well as the Electronic limited stay permit (ITAS) from Indonesian Immigration before commencing work.

-Alternatively, there are also travellers that come to Indonesia for business activities and no intention of earning an income.
+Alternatively, some travellers come to Indonesia for business activities and no intention of earning an income.
 This group would then apply for a Business Visa instead of a Work Permit.

-For those who have other reasons, it is recommended to understand the various types of visas in Indonesia to find a suitable one that aligns with your needs.
+For those who have other reasons, it is have to understand the various types of visas in Indonesia to find a suitable one that aligns with your needs.

 Requirements to Obtain a Work Permit in Indonesia